windows-2048/windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/index.md

 ### {{ page.description_rich | default: site.t['description_rich'][page.lang] }}

-> Updated: Jan 31 2025.
+> Updated: Feb 11 2025.
 Added long-awaited tooltips for the trigger keys: now both virtual key codes and their names are displayed.

 #### 2025 is the project's 9th anniversary